yuzhou42/multi-robot_web_user_interface/README.md

 # Kerrigan UI
 # overview
 Ｔhis package is for web-based UI shown as the image.
-It can connect to multiple drones by their IP address and show status of each drone, such as positon, image, healthy status etc. User can sent commands (takeoff, mission, landing) to drone directly from the UI.
-Moreover, a Google map is inserted to show realtime location of the drone.
+It can connect to multiple drones by their IP address and show status of each drone, such as positon, image, healthy status etc. User can sent commands (takeoff, mission, swarm, hover, landing) to drone directly from the UI.
+Moreover, a Google map is inserted to show realtime location and trajectory of the drones.

 ![UI](kerriganlibjs/kerrigan_ui.png)
 **User Interface**

 # Installation

+## User
+  You will have to deploy the web page to access it by IP address.
+- Packages Installation

+  - nginx
+    ```
+    $ sudo apt-get update
+    $ sudo apt-get install nginx
+    ```
+- Setup

+  - Make sure the full path of your UI folder have 775 permission
+    ```
+    $ chmod 775 folder_name
+    Usually you will have to give SD card 775 permission if you put the UI inside it.
+    ```
+  - Config nginx
+    ```
+    $ sudo gedit /etc/nginx/sites-enabled/default
+    find the line:
+    $ root /var/www/html;
+    and change the value /var/www/html to the path to your UI folder.
+For example:
+    root /media/nvidia/SD/catkin_ws/src/kerrigan_ui;
+    ```
+  - Restart Nginx:
+    ```
+    $ sudo systemctl restart nginx
+    ```
+- Usage: access by IP

+    Try "Open Incognito Window" in your web browser and put 127.0.0.1, you will be able to see the UI if you set everything correctly.
+It can be accessed by IP adress of your PC from any other devices under the same network as well.

+- Parameter:

+  - UAV id and ip address
+    Change it from the kerriganlibjs/uav.json file.

+  - others: Ping Yu!

+You are good to stop here if you only want to use the UI in our project.

 ## Developer (Optional)
 ### 1. Download tools in Vscode on host PC
 - Bootstrap 4, Font awesome 4, Font Awesome 5 Free & Pro snippets.